October 1, 2024 | Natalie Webber

 In this article, we will outline the rules and guidelines that apply in the UK, so you know exactly what to do when planning your next vacation abroad.

-Can you take your electric wheelchair on a plane?
+Can you take an electric wheelchair on a plane?

-Yes, you can take an electric wheelchair on a plane, but bear in mind that the wheelchair will be stored in the hold luggage during the flight.
+👍 Yes, you can take an electric wheelchair on a plane, but bear in mind that the wheelchair will be stored in the hold luggage during the flight.
 This is because most airlines don’t permit equipment such as electric wheelchairs to be taken into the passenger cabin, due to their size and weight.
-However, there are some scooters, such as the Atto Sport, that fold down to the size of a travel suitcase and can be taken as hand luggage.

-Before flying with your electric mobility aid, there are several things to consider, which we will cover off below.
+Before flying with your electric wheelchair, there are several things to consider, which we will cover below.

 Your wheelchair must be fitted with airline-friendly lithium-ion batteries, which are found on most modern electric wheelchairs and scooters.